vtad4f/gboost/README.md

 -----------
 <a name="description"/>

-See parent repository for original description.
-The original .m files have been preserved in the repo under src-convert/original-m.
+See the parent repository for the original description.
+The .m files have been preserved in the repo under src-convert/original-m.
 With the exception of a few indentation fixes (python is sensitive) they should be untouched.

 This repo has become a matlab to python conversion utility more than anything.
 Once the original matlab code is fully converted I would recommend breaking out the conversion script(s) into a new repo (something like m2py).
 I believe this is worthwhile because at least for now there don't seem to be fully-implemented conversion scripts - including the scripts in this repo, which are still a work in progress.